second-mandarin-cassette/umamusume-family-tree/README.md

-# umamusume-family-tree
-Character and ancestor relations from Uma Musume: Pretty Derby visualizied
+# Uma Musume: Pretty Derby family tree
+## Description
+A cladogram visualizing the relations of the ingame characters and their real life ancestors.